Research and Applied Practica

 - Advising and authorization by the department

-- Review the practicum website and identify at least 2 practicum site you would like to interview with before going to the advising session.
+- Review the practicum website and identify at least two practicum sites or faculty members with whom you would like to work.

-- After students have completed their interviews and have selected a site or faculty project for practicum they must complete the appropriate application and leave with the receptionist on the 11th floor for Dr. Megan Wilson.
+- After students have completed their interviews and have selected a site or faculty project for practicum, they must complete the application they received form the practicum coordinator and send it to [email protected].

 - Students should allow at least one month to complete the entire process for practica sites off campus.
 These sites will require interviews of students at the site.